poteto/ember-changeset/README.md

 Support for IE11 was dropped with the `v3.0.0` release given our ubiquitous use of Proxy.

+The base library for this addon is [validated-changeset](https://github.com/validated-changeset/validated-changeset/).
+As a result, this functionality is available outside of Ember as well!

 ## Philosophy

 The idea behind a changeset is simple: it represents a set of valid changes to be applied onto any Object (`Ember.Object`, `DS.Model`, POJOs, etc).
 Each change is tested against an optional validation, and if valid, the change is stored and applied when executed.